Start9Labs/service-pipeline/README.md

-# Start9 Service Packaging for embassyOS
+# Start9 Service Packaging for StartOS

 Welcome!
 Thank you for your interest in contributing to the growing ecosystem of open software.
-We call the software applications that run on [embassyOS](https://github.com/start9labs/embassy-os), "services".
+We call the software applications that run on [StartOS](https://github.com/start9labs/start-os), "services".
 This distinction is made to differentiate from applications ("apps"), which are generally run on a client, and used to access server-side software ("services").
-To run services on embassyOS, a package of file components needs to be composed.
+To run services on StartOS, a package of file components needs to be composed.
 This guide will dive into the basic structure of how to compose this package.

 Check out the [glossary](#glossary) to get acquainted with unfamiliar terms.